5 Analysis of Variance (ANOVA) and Moderation

 5.3.1 Two-way analysis of variance

 If we use one factor, the analysis is called one-way analysis of variance.
 With two factors, it is called two-way analysis of variance, and with three factors… well, you probably already guessed that name.
+An analysis of variance with two or more factors can also be called a multi-way or factorial analysis of variance.

 5.3.2 Balanced design

-In an experiment, we can ensure that factors are independent if we have the same number of participants in each combination of levels on all factors.
+In analysis of variance with two or more factors, we aim to have a balanced design.
+A balanced design in analysis of variance exists when there is an equal number of observations.
+It is important that this equal number of observations exists across every combination of factor levels.
+This means that each group being compared in the analysis has the same number of data points (in our case: participants).
+In an experiment, we can ensure a balanced design if we have the same number of participants in each combination of levels on all factors.
 In other words, a factorial design is balanced if we have the same number of observations in each subgroup.
 A subgroup contains the participants that have the same level on both factors just like a cell in a contingency table.

-Number of observations per subgroup in a balanced 3x2 factorial design.
+Table 5.1: Number of observations per subgroup in a balanced 3x2 factorial design.

 In practice, it may not always be possible to have exactly the same number of observations for each subgroup.
 A participant may drop out from the experiment, a measurement may go wrong, and so on.
 If the numbers of observations are more or less the same for all subgroups, the factors are nearly independent, which is okay.
 We can use the same rule of thumb for a balanced design as for the conditions of an F test in analysis of variance: If the size of the smallest subgroup is less than ten per cent smaller than the size of the largest group, we call a factorial design balanced.

-A balanced design is nice but not necessary.
+A balanced design is desired but not necessary.
 Unbalanced designs can be analyzed but estimation is more complicated (a problem for the computer, not for us) and the assumption of equal population variances for all groups (Levene’s F test) is more important (a problem for us, not for the computer) because we do not have equal group sizes.
 Note that the requirement of equal group sizes applies to the subgroups in a two-way analysis of variance.
 With a balanced design, we ensure that we have the same number of observations in all subgroups, so we are on the safe side.

 5.3.3 Main effects in two-way analysis of variance